wiktormalyska/arduino-plant-watering-display/README.md

 ## Roadmap
 - 3D printed frame for components
-- exchanging arduino to smaller one
 - IoT management
 - Ability to set your own amount of plants
-- Some kindoff pcb

 ## Photos
 - <img title="a title" alt="Electronics" src="/images/3.jpg">